audiojs/audio-buffer/process.md

 ## Questions

+* Should we transform data from interleaved to planar and from int to floar, if the passed format of data is weird?
+	* - ✔ delegate to pcm-util
+* Order of params - AudioBuffer(data, channels?, rate?) or AudioBuffer(channels, data, rate?)
+	* + first is intuitive, but unnatural if channel number is not passed
+	* - second is compatible w/spec for `ctx.createBuffer(channels, length, rate)`, though there is no spec on constructor.
+	* + all buffers have data/len as first argument, so `new AudioBuffer(1024)` is obviously for 1024 samples, stereo (?, but doesnt matter much as mono will work also if default channels = 2). vs `new AudioBuffer(2, 1024)`
+	* - for ndim array is more obvious to show dimensions `new NDimArray(channels, len)`
+	* - other implementations, like node-web-audio-api, include `new AudioBuffer(ch, len, rate)` order
+	* + if already formatted object passed, like other abuffer or separated array, there a contradiction may occur: `new AudioBuffer([[0,1], [2,3]], 3)` - how many channels - 2 or 3?
+3, but third is left empty.
+In case `new AudioBuffer(3, [[0,1], [2,3]])` it is also ok tho, just impossible to infer that number like `new AudioBuffer([[0,1], [2,3]])` → 2 channels.
+	* Maybe make it compatible for both cases?
+If (ch, len, rate) - use classic, otherwise - use modern?
+		* - No, it looks like untaken decision.
+	* - ✔ As far buffer complies the standard - be standard.
+AudioBuffer(channels?, data|length, sampleRate) is ok, totally.
+* Do we have to extend format, or just mimic WAABuffer?
+	* + format is useful on outcoding
+	* - format is not related to buffer, buffer is logical structure, not low-level
+	* How to transform interleaved int16 (node default) to buffer?
+		* Just to have toBuffer(format), from(array, format)?
+	* - interleaved - is the first problematic property.
+Number type - the second.
+	* ✔ keep it simple, mimic WAABuffer in node, provide WAABuffer constructor in browser
 * Clone passed argument or keep reference to it?
 	* + With WAAudioBuffer its cool to reference
 	* - The paradigm (Buffer, TypedArrays) is to clone passed data in constructor